JohnCowgillData/automated-invoice-processing/README.md

 * Generate detailed processing logs and audit reports.
 * Integrate directly with ERP or accounting system APIs where available instead of producing intermediate Excel files.
 * Incorporate AI-assisted document understanding to improve handling of previously unseen invoice formats.
+* Deploy the workflow as a web application or internal service for centralized processing.

 ---